corda/cordapp-template-kotlin/README.md

 Windows users currently have to manually enter each directory in `build/nodes` and run `java -jar corda.jar` in each.
 This will be updated soon.

-This will now have nodes running on your machine running this Cordapp.
-You can now begin developing your Cordapp.
+This will now have nodes running on your machine running this CorDapp.
+You can now begin developing your CorDapp.

 == Further Reading ==

-Tutorials and developer docs for Cordapps and Corda are [here](https://docs.corda.r3cev.com/creating-a-cordapp.html).
+Tutorials and developer docs for CorDapps and Corda are [here](https://docs.corda.r3cev.com/creating-a-cordapp.html).